-This page gives an overview of HSE's guidance for landlords, registered gas engineers and clinically vulnerable (shielded) tenants during the coronavirus (COVID-19) outbreak.
+This page gives an overview of HSE's guidance for landlords, registered gas engineers and tenants previously identified as clinically extremely vulnerable during the coronavirus (COVID-19) pandemic.

 Use the links in the sections below to go to our detailed guidance on the Gas Safe Register website.

-During the outbreak, landlords should assess the balance of the risk to the safety of the household and the public presented by the gas system with the risk to tenants’ health from coronavirus.
+You should assess the balance of any risk presented by the gas system against the risk to health from COVID-19.

 Registered gas engineers

-Work that cannot be done from home during the outbreak can continue – this includes work in other people's home, such as plumbing, electrical and gas work.
+You can continue to work during the pandemic.
+This includes work in other people's home such as plumbing, electrical and gas work.

-You should inform your landlord, who must assess the balance of the risk presented by the gas system with the risk to your health.
-This assessment may show that the gas safety check should still go ahead to ensure your safety.
+Individuals should consider advice from their health professional on whether additional precautions are right for them.
+If so, you should inform your landlord, who will balance any risk from your home’s gas system against the risk to your health.
+An assessment may show that the gas safety check should go ahead to keep you safe.

 You can find information on separate arrangements in Scotland and Wales, and guidance on who is clinically extremely vulnerable and what further support may be available, from Health Protection Scotland and Public Health Wales.